 Recipe, video and photography provided by Heinen’s partner, Chef Billy Parisi.

-If you love a good springtime fish fry, this recipe is for you!
+If you love a classic fish fry, this recipe is for you!

 Dredged in a delicious beer batter and deep fried, there’s no need to visit a restaurant when you can create this fish fry in your own home with just a handful of simple ingredients.